 Q: How’d you apply to blog for Barnes & Noble?
 How can I?

 A: I didn’t; I blogged and tweeted a lot about books, and then one day my now-editor contacted me and asked me to write for them.
 I did.
 They liked it and asked me to keep doing it.
 The best thing to do is follow the Twitter account (@BNTeens) and apply when they announce open calls.
-And no, I am not behind the Twitter account; I have no access to it.
+(No, I am not behind the Twitter account; I have no access to it.)

 Q: Can you reveal my cover on BN Teens?